-Group 1: Confusing because of pure visual similarity
+Group 1: Confusing due to pure visual similarity

-Group 2: Confusing because of deviation from normally perceived character formations by larger linguistic community
+Group 2: Confusing due to deviation from normally perceived character formations by larger linguistic community

 As advised by ICANN, no cases belonging to Group 1 are proposed, as there is another panel (String similarity assessment panel) entrusted to deal with such cases.
 However, cases which belong to Group 2 are proposed to be considered as variants.
-These cases are not of mere visual similarity as they involve some deviations from the widely accepted norms in which Devanagari words are formed.
+These cases are not of mere visual similarity as they involve some deviations from the widely accepted norms of Devanagari Akshar formations.
 These can cause confusion even to a careful observer and hence being proposed as variants.
-Following is the brief description of these variants followed by variants in Table 16 and Table 17.
+Following is the brief description of these variants followed by variants in Table 16 and Error!
+Reference source not found..